Learn About The Law

 (3) a projectile used is a caliber of at least .22 inches and has a soft point or is an expanding bullet type;

-(4) the muzzleloader used is incapable of being loaded at the breech;
+(4) any muzzleloader used has the projectile loaded only at the muzzle;

-(5) the smooth-bore muzzleloader used is a caliber of at least .45 inches; and
+(5) any smooth-bore muzzleloader used is a caliber of at least .45 inches; and

-(6) the rifled muzzleloader used is a caliber of at least .40 inches.
+(6) any rifled muzzleloader used is a caliber of at least .40 inches.

 Subd.
 2. Handguns for small game.
 A person may take small game with a handgun of any caliber in a manner prescribed by the commissioner, except that wolves may only be taken by hunting with the calibers specified in subdivision 1.